sujith-eag/personal-site/content/docs/os/os_mca/os_u2_qa.md

 {{< figure src="images/os/3_01_Process_Memory.jpg" alt="3.01 A Process in Memory" caption="3.01 A Process in Memory" >}}

 Multiple processes can be associated with the same program, each process is considered a separate execution sequence.
-For instance:
 - Different users running distinct copies of the same program, or
 - A single user running multiple instances of a program, like a web browser.